avimehenwal/avimehenwal.in/content/linux/linux-system-buses/index.md

     T = Time (usually seconds)
 ```

-GPIO expanders
-: for GPIO pins to connect multiple i2c devices when the number of available on board pins are less

 A push–pull amplifier
 : is a type of electronic circuit that uses a pair of active devices that alternately supply current to, or absorb current from, a connected load